project-origin/documentation/architecture.md

 This field always contains an address on the ledger where this GGO originated.
 There is two difference types of GGO origin.

-First possibility is from a measurement, so it will contain the address of the measurement.
-The amount, begin, end and sector will always be of equal value in this instance.
+The first possibility is that the GGO was issued based on a production measurement.
+In this case the "origin" will contain the address of the measurement, and the amount, begin, end, and sector will always be equal to the values of the measurement.

-Second possibility is the address of another GGO, this will be the case if an GGO has been transferred or split into smaller GGOs.
-If it is a transfer, then amount, begin, end and sector must still be equal.
-If it is a split, thin the amount would be a smaller amount than the original.
+The second possibility is that the GGO is a result of another GGO being transferred or split into smaller GGOs.
+In this case the "origin" will contain the address of the parent GGO.
+If it is a transferred GGO, then amount, begin, end and sector must still be equal to its parent.
+If it is a split, then amount would be a smaller amount than its parent, but begin, end, and sector must be equal to its parent.

+It is possible to distinguish between these two possibilities by looking at the namespace of the origin.

 ### <a id="ggo-time">Begin and End</a>
 In Project Origin we chose each GGOs to have a predetermined length of time (Market resolution) instead of a predetermined size (GO 1 MWh)